ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 </style>
 ```

+> It's recommended to create a [reusable component](https://superforms.rocks/components) to reduce boilerplate code.

 By including the `errors` store, we can display errors where appropriate, and through `constraints` we'll get browser validation even without JavaScript enabled.
 The `aria-invalid` attribute is used to [automatically focus](/concepts/error-handling#errorselector) on the first error field.
 And finally, we added a [status message](/concepts/messages) above the form to show if it was posted successfully.

 We now have a fully working form, with convenient handling of data and validation both on the client and server!